 - Anyone who is in travel quarantine and develop symptoms of COVID-19.

-- Anyone who has been to Great Britain, South Africa, the Netherlands, Austria, Portugal or Braxil during the preceding 10-day period prior to arriving in Norway.
+- Anyone who has been to Great Britain, South Africa, the Netherlands, Austria, Portugal or Brazil during the preceding 10-day period prior to arriving in Norway.

 Testing of children

 Children with only mild symptoms of a respiratory tract infection can stay at home to assess the symptoms for a couple of days prior to potential testing.
-The child should be tested for the coronavirus if a fever and coughing is observed.
+The child should be tested for the coronavirus if symptoms such as fever and coughing are observed.
 If the condition of the child improves, the child can return to kindergarten/school without being tested.

 A child with a runny nose as the only symptom who is otherwise in a good condition does not need to stay at home nor be tested.
 Refer to the flowchart developed by the Norwegian Institute of Public Health to see when a child should stay at home.